Skip to content

 Wednesday–Sunday: 09:00 – 16:00 (winter schedule)

-“Romulus Vuia” National Ethnographic Park is an open air museum and one of the two departments of the Ethnographic Museum of Transylvania, established on April 12th 1929.
-This department was called “Romulus Vuia”, paying and homage to the personality of the founder of this park.
+Established on April 12, 1929, “Romulus Vuia” National Ethnographic Park is an open-air museum and one of the two sections of the Ethnographic Museum of Transylvania.
+This section was named “Romulus Vuia”, thus paying homage to the personality of the founder of this park.